arcanis/clipanion/README.md

 **Note:** This syntax assumes you have some way to compile decorators.
 TypeScript supports them via the `experimentalDecorators` setting, and Babel via the `@babel/plugin-proposal-decorators` plugin.

+In essence you just need to declare a class that extends the `Command` abstract class, and implement the `execute` method.
+This function will then be called by Clipanion and its return value will be set as exit code by the engine (by default the exit code will be 0, which means success).

+Options and command paths are set using the `@Command` decorators, unless you're in an environment that doesn't support them (in which case check the next section to see how to use the fallback syntax).
+Because you're in a regular class, you can even set default values to your options as you would with any other property!

 ```ts
 import {Cli, Command, Context} from 'clipanion';
 import * as yup from 'yup';